The LeTs-Care Partners

 PROJECT TEAM

-Dr. Jeannette Pols, Professor at Anthropology of Health, Care and the Body.
+Dr. Jeannette Pols, Professor of Anthropology of Health, Care and the Body

 Jeannette Pols is Professor of the Anthropology of Everyday Ethics at the department of Anthropology, Faculty of Behavioural & Social Sciences, and the department of Ethics, Law & Humanities of the Amsterdam Medical Center, University of Amsterdam.
 Her chair is established between the two faculties, bridging research in medical ethics and medical anthropology.
 Her work develops the ethnographic study of ethical questions, for instance in her 2023 book “Reinventing the Good Life”, UCL Press.